 How do you train?

 You can train at home or in a gym, either with or without a training partner.
-Ideally, a training session should include a warmup, a workout, and a cool-down — all of which should take no more than 30 to 90 minutes.
+Ideally, a training session should include a warmup, a workout, and a cooldown — all of which should take 30 to 90 minutes.
 The longer your workouts take, the less likely you will be to stick to them.

 The warmup is very important.
 It prepares your mind and body for exercise, reduces your risk of injuries, and gets you pumped up and ready to work out.

 The cooldown, or post-workout stretch, involves gently stretching the muscles that you have trained, which can help to prevent stiffness and a reduction of range of motion.

 The workout itself involves completing a list of exercises, of which there are numerous varieties.
 The types of exercises that you do depend on your goal, level of experience, and preferences.
 Popular exercises include the dumbbell curl, barbell bench press, and barbell squat.

 For each exercise, you have to complete a certain number of reps and sets.
 A rep (short for repetition) is one complete unit of a weight training exercise, from the starting position to the point of maximum contraction and then back to the starting position.
 For example, you perform one rep of a dumbbell curl if you raise it to your chest and then lower it back down.
 A set is a group of reps.
 For example, if you perform ten reps before resting, those ten reps count as one set.

 The list of exercises that you perform, along with the amount of weight that you lift for each exercise and the number of sets and reps that you complete for each exercise, are defined in your training program.